mahavedalla/mahavedalla/docs/questions/marana/what-happens-after-death.md

-# What happens after death?
+Question: What happens after death?
 Answer in Brief: -
  Category: Maraṇa
 Sutta References: -